Michigan

 Isn't this effort being pushed by out-of-state groups that oppose all hunting?

-Songbird Protection Coalition is a group made up of Michiganders -- people that include avid hunters, biologists, bird hobbyists, concerned citizens, environmentalists, farmers, children, city and community administrators, legislators, retailers, religious groups, ornithologists, restaurant and hotel/hospitality workers and owners, professors, wildlife rehabilitators, and animal welfare advocates.
+No. The Songbird Protection Coalition is a group made up of Michiganders -- people that include avid hunters, biologists, bird hobbyists, concerned citizens, environmentalists, farmers, children, city and community administrators, legislators, retailers, religious groups, ornithologists, restaurant and hotel/hospitality workers and owners, professors, wildlife rehabilitators, and animal welfare advocates.
 All these people have the common goal of retaining Michigan’s longstanding protections for our mourning doves and sandhill cranes.
 These protections benefit birds and humans, alike -- in countless ways.

 How are humane organizations involved in this effort?